• What we do

 reception@waterstone.co.nz

-When a company enters voluntary administration, an administrator is appointed with powers similar to that of a liquidator, except the administrator is charged with exploring options to save the company.
-Normally a DOCA (Deed of Company Arrangement) is prepared and presented to the creditors to vote on.
-The terms vary widely and is usually a compromise or roadmap to allow the company time to continue to trade and repay creditors.
+When a company enters voluntary administration, an administrator is appointed with powers like that of a liquidator, except the administrator is charged with exploring options to save the company.
+Normally, a DOCA (deed of company arrangement) is prepared and presented to the creditors to vote on.
+The terms of DOCA’s can vary widely and is usually a compromise or roadmap to allow the company time to continue to trade and repay creditors over time.

 Benefit

-The Administration period is usually between 30-40 days.
-It is a quick way to regain control of your business if a deed of arrangement is the desired outcome.
-You may be able to continue your business and your creditors can also agree to keep supplying your company.
+The administration period is usually between 30 – 40 days.
+We have found that it can be a way to regain control of your business if a deed of arrangement is the desired outcome.
+You may be able to continue your business, and your creditors can also agree to keep supplying your company throughout the process.

 Process

-The appointment of an administrator is normally commenced by a company resolution of the board, although it can also be done by the Courts or a creditor.
+The appointment of an administrator is normally by the board of a company, although it can also be done by the Courts or a creditor.

-A meeting of creditors is convened within 8 working days after appointment of the administrator.
-The purpose of this initial meeting is to confirm, or change, the administrator.
+A meeting of creditors is held within eight working days after the appointment of the administrator.
+The purpose of the initial meeting is to confirm, or change, the administrator.

 As the administrator comes to grips with the issues facing the company, they can continue to run the business as a going concern and assess the business to determine if a DOCA can be proposed.

-A resolution of a watershed meeting needs 75% in value of creditors representing over 50% by number of creditors to pass.
-Once a resolution DOCA passes it binds all creditors, even if they did not vote in favour.
+For a resolution to pass at the watershed meeting it needs the support of 75% in value of creditors representing over 50% by number.
+If a resolution approving a DOCA passes it then binds all creditors, even if they did not vote in favour.

 Case studies